There is no single test to diagnose MS, which is conclusive on its own

+MS is complex and can cause many different symptoms.
 Early MS may present itself as a history of vague symptoms, which may occur sporadically over a prolonged period of time and could often also be attributed to a number of other medical conditions.
-Invisible or subjective symptoms are often difficult to communicate to doctors and health professionals and sadly it has not been uncommon for people with MS to be treated unsympathetically in the very early stages of diagnosis.
+Invisible or subjective symptoms are often difficult to communicate to doctors and health professionals and it is not uncommon for a diagnosis to take several months, and frustratingly it can take even longer.

-Even when a person shows a ‘classic’ pattern of MS-type symptoms, the symptoms must conform to agreed criteria before a doctor or neurologist can diagnose clinically ‘definite’ MS. The McDonald Criteria are most commonly used to diagnose MS. The most commonly used diagnostic criteria (called the revised McDonald Criteria) are:
+Even when a person shows a ‘classic’ pattern of MS-type symptoms, the symptoms must conform to agreed criteria (called the McDonald criteria) before a doctor or neurologist can diagnose clinically ‘definite’ MS.

-In 2001, the International Panel on the Diagnosis of Multiple Sclerosis updated the criteria to include specific guidelines for using magnetic resonance imaging (MRI), cerebrospinal fluid (CSF) analysis, and visual evoked potentials (EP) to speed the diagnostic process.
-Using these it is now more and more possible to be diagnosed as having ‘definite’ MS on a first visit to a neurologist, but it is also quite likely that the diagnosis will be uncertain, and that the person will be referred for further tests.
+In 2001, the International Panel on the Diagnosis of Multiple Sclerosis updated the criteria to include specific guidelines for using magnetic resonance imaging (MRI), cerebrospinal fluid (CSF) analysis, and visual evoked potentials (EP) to speed up the diagnostic process.